Ni3l55/wehave-metabuild/README.md

 Exploring The Code
 ==================

-1. The smart-contract code lives in the `/contract` folder.
+1. The smart-contract code for the nft lives in the `/nft` folder.
 See the README there for more info.
-In blockchain apps the smart contract is the "backend" of your app.
-2. The frontend code lives in the `/frontend` folder. `/frontend/index.html` is a great place to start exploring.
-Note that it loads in `/frontend/index.js`, this is your entrypoint to learn how the frontend connects to the NEAR blockchain.
+2. The smart-contract code for the fungible token lives in the `/tokenized-item` folder.
+See the README there for more info.
-3. Test your contract: `npm test`, this will run the tests in `integration-tests` directory.
+3. Either run one the tests through `npm run ...` as defined in `package.json` or run the unit tests with `cargo test` from the folder of the smart contract.

 Deploy
 ======

 Every smart contract in NEAR has its [own associated account][NEAR accounts].
 When you run `npm run deploy`, your smart contract gets deployed to the live NEAR TestNet with a temporary dev account.
 When you're ready to make it permanent, here's how: